tpetricek/tomasp.net/source/blog/2019/cities-and-programming.md

  [sds]: http://??
 "David Parnas (????).
 Software Aspects of Strategic Defence Systems"
  [notes]: http://??
 "Christopher Alexander (????).
 Notes on the Synthesis of Form"
  [bullet]: http://??
 "Fred Brooks (????).
 No Silver Bullet"
+ [naur]: http://??
+"Peter Naur (????).
+The Place of Strictly Defined Notation in Human Insight"
+ [farmer]: http://???
+"Susanne Bødker, Henrik Korsgaard, Joanna Saad-Sulonen (???).
+A Farmer, a Place and at least 20 Members: The Development of Artifact Ecologies in Volunteer-based Communities"
+ [gpii]: https://www.shift-society.org/salon/papers/2017/revised/externalization.pdf "Colin Clark, Antranig Basman (2017).
+Tracing a Paradigm for Externalization: Avatars and the GPII Nexus"